uroshm/listen/README.md

-# Listen
+# Listen.ai

-Listen is a multi-purpose tool designed specifically for speech-language pathologists (SLPs).
+Listen.ai is a multi-purpose tool designed specifically for speech-language pathologists (SLPs).
 It provides an all-in-one solution for SLPs to enhance their work with clients through advanced features such as real-time speech recognition and testing, AI integration, record keeping, goal setting, goal tracking, and more.

 ### Quick start